GVCMch/Coverage-based-Predictor/README.md

 # Coverage-based Predictor (CP)

-Code for the paper: ***One Model to Rule Them All: Unifying Test Coverage via a Transformer-based Fuzzing for Deep Neural Networks***

 ## Overview

 Coverage-guided fuzzing (CGF) for DNNs typically relies on scalar coverage values that correlate weakly with model faults.
 This work proposes a learning-based CGF approach centered on a Coverage-based Predictor (CP).
 CP treats statistical features derived from multiple coverage criteria as structured representations of DNN behavior and uses a Transformer with Criterion-Aware Gating (CAG) to learn their association with failures.
 We further introduce Latent Space Clustering Coverage (LSCC) to characterize behavioral-cluster exploration, and combine CP risk scores with LSCC coverage gains as dual feedback for test generation: